 YesElf provides easy-to-follow steps of tools and software used by departments to simplify the onboarding process.
 No need for personal training, they use AI to analyze the user.

 Event Registry is a real-time data processing tool that uses AI to find information on global events mentioned in articles and blogs.

 How to control your finances?
 Users of Fintonic self manage their expenses and income with a platform that is mobile-centric.
 Currently, it is available in Spain and Chile.

 A technical tool for health care companies.
 Health systems from different countries can together find a solution to improve their service in different sectors.
 Ivbar has developed a platform called ERA Vision that is able to manage healthcare depending on the value of the treated person.

 WealthArc is a FinTech SaaS platform designed for external asset management companies.
-The solution leverages the latest technologies to enhance client experience, increase efficiency and win new clients.
+The solution leverages the latest technologies to enhance client experience, increase efficiency, and win new clients.
 At its core, WealthArc uses innovative banking APIs to provide seamless, real-time integration with custodian banks.
-Powered by technological advancements, such as cloud computing, artificial intelligence and big data, WealthArc helps wealth managers in harnessing that technology and taking full advantage of automation, data integration and digital processes.
+Powered by technological advancements, such as cloud computing, artificial intelligence, and big data processing, WealthArc helps wealth managers in harnessing that technology and taking full advantage of automation, data integration and digital processes.

 Use this consumer insights platform to get to know your customers.
-They have developed an Ai engine platform that characterizes the users based on their common interest or differences and in this case advertisers get a deeper insight and understanding of the consumers.
+They have developed an AI engine platform that characterizes the users based on their common interest or differences and in this case advertisers get valuable insights from data and a better understanding of the consumers.